Conveyor Belt Injuries on Factory Trawlers

 - Fatigue.
 Workers must receive adequate breaks and work shifts of appropriate lengths.
 Tired workers are much more likely to make mistakes that result in injuries.

 If you were injured in a conveyor belt accident, you might be entitled to compensation under maritime law.
 Regardless of negligence, you are entitled to maintenance and cure benefits covering medical expenses and living expenses.
 However, many accidents would have been prevented with proper training, equipment, and safety procedures.
 If negligence was the cause of your injury, you might be entitled to even greater compensation under the Jones Act.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have suffered conveyor belt injuries against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.